 Killarney Provincial Park is 645 km2 of beautiful, unspoiled nature.
-Add in some killer trails and comfy accommodations and you’ve got a total winter hotspot.
+Add in some incredible trails and comfy accommodations and you’ve got a total winter hot spot.
 It’s no wonder winter explorers flock to the park when the cold hits.

 There’s lots to do!

 In the winter, Killarney transforms into a cross-country skiing paradise.

 The park’s campground becomes a great trail network.
 The roads remain unplowed, and ski trails are groomed and set.